 Good news.
 If you're an undergraduate student from any of the states which border Illinois – Indiana, Iowa, Kentucky, Michigan, Missouri and Wisconsin – there's no extra tuition to pay.
 You pay the exact same tuition rate as someone from Illinois AND you have the same four-year guarantee for your tuition rate.
 No jumping through extra hoops to qualify for in-state rates – you're automatically qualified.

-If you’re beyond the reach of our neighbor states, but are a student with an exemplary academic record, you may qualify for the Distinguished Out-of-State Student Rate.
+If you’re beyond the reach of our neighbor states, but you have an exemplary academic record, you may qualify for the Distinguished Out-of-State Student Rate.

 First-time freshmen meeting these academic requirements can also pay the current in-state tuition rate: